 Unlike hosted platforms like Shopify where everything is managed for you, WooCommerce gives you complete control over your store.
 You host it yourself, customize it however you want, and own all your data.
 This flexibility is both its greatest strength and its biggest challenge.

-How WooCommerce Works
+How WooCommerce works

 WooCommerce operates as a WordPress plugin that extends WordPress’s capabilities with e-commerce features:

+Built on WordPress.
 WooCommerce is a plugin that adds e-commerce functionality to WordPress.
 You need WordPress installed first, then you add WooCommerce on top.

+Payment processing.
 Integrate with payment gateways like Stripe, PayPal, or Square to accept credit cards, digital wallets, and other payment methods.

+Shipping and tax.
 Configure shipping zones, methods, and rates.
 Set up tax rates based on customer location.
 Calculate shipping costs automatically.

+Order management.
 View orders, update order status, manage customer accounts, process refunds, and communicate with customers through the WordPress dashboard.

 How does WooCommerce stack up against other popular e-commerce solutions?